-In the culinary arts, the word "amandine" (pronounced "ah-mahn-DEEN") refers to a dish that is served garnished with sliced, slivered or whole toasted almonds.
-Cookbooks in the United States have Americanized the term to almondine, but don't let that throw you.
-The two words mean the same thing.
+In the culinary arts, the word "amandine" (pronounced "ah-mahn-DEEN") refers to a dish that is prepared with sliced, slivered or whole toasted almonds.
+Although the word originated in France in the mid-nineteenth century, the technique is used in cuisines throughout the world.
+Cookbooks in the United States have Americanized the term to almondine, but it refers to the same thing.

 Preparing Your Sauce

 The basic procedure for preparing an amandine sauce is to melt whole butter in a small saucepan or sauté pan and heat until frothy, then add either sliced or slivered almonds.

 Cook over low heat until the almonds are golden brown, and the butter has also slightly browned, but not burned.
 Then season with Kosher salt and a squeeze of lemon juice.
 If your almonds are already salted, cut down on the salt.

 Note that this recipe calls for whole butter rather than clarified butter because some browning of the milk solids in the butter is desirable.

 Amandine sauce can be made with whole almonds, but you must blanch the shelled almonds first to remove the brown outer skin.
 To save time and effort, use packaged sliced or slivered almonds.

 If you're a freshwater fish aficionado, think of using white fish or trout.
 Both types are slightly sweet but solid enough to blend well with the almond taste.
 Saltwater fish choices can include sea trout, grouper, salmon or cod, among others.
 Tilapia is an inexpensive fish that works well with an amandine garnish, too.

 You can use fresh or frozen fish but bake or fry it before adding the topping.